 The agencies have a general working rule for how much time is needed to review and approve the settlement before the underlying merger can proceed.
 At the FTC, the Bureau of Competition generally requires two weeks to review the final arrangements and the commissioners generally require two weeks to review the settlement.
-At the DOJ, time must be allowed for final review by the Assistant Attorney General.
-These time periods are often shortened for contingencies, but the parties should anticipate building in enough lead time to their discussions.
+At the DOJ, time must be allowed for a final review by the Assistant Attorney General.
+These periods are often shortened for contingencies, but the parties should anticipate building in enough lead time to their discussions.

-At the FTC, it is not necessary that the parties meet with commissioners, or senior management in the Bureau of Competition, and the parties should discuss with staff whether they need to seek meetings before they arrange them.
-Senior leadership will already be aware of the matter (and will have approved the settlement before the staff reaches final terms), and it is generally unnecessary to seek a meeting if the staff has not indicated one is needed.
+At the FTC, it is not necessary that the parties meet with commissioners or senior management in the Bureau of Competition, and the parties should discuss with staff whether they need to seek meetings before they arrange them.
+Senior leadership will already be aware of the matter (and will have approved the settlement before the agency staff reach final terms), and it is generally unnecessary to seek a meeting if the staff has not indicated one is needed.
 Similarly, unless a commissioner’s office has raised an issue it wants addressed or has identified other problems or concerns, there is no need to schedule those meetings.
 The staff will alert the parties if an issue arises that would be best dealt with at such a meeting.
 At the DOJ, parties should take their cue from the staff concerning the need to meet with the Antitrust Division’s leadership.

 Parties’ obligations after settlement